AdobeDocs/commerce-php/src/pages/developer/components/attributes.md

 `public function getExtensionAttributes();`

-Most likely, you will want to extend interfaces defined in the `Api/Data` directory of a Magento module.
+Most likely, you will want to extend interfaces defined in the `Api/Data` directory of a module.

 ### Declare extension attributes {#declare}